CodeBoltz/portfolio_page/README.md

 Gregor Boltz Portfolio Webiste

 Project information
 This is my personal portfolio Website for all my design work.
-The plan is to have a responsive and working website, where I can share my creations and promote myself as a crator.
+The plan is to have a responsive and working website, where I can share my creations and promote myself as a creator.

 Project status
 The project is currently still in developemnent.